-A few months ago on Facebook, we shared this article and this article in an effort to provoke and participate in a discussion about women in technology (and the sexism that often accompanies it).
+A few months ago on Facebook, we shared an article about A Florida Computer Science Major and a BBC trending topic: Feminist Hacker Barbie in an effort to start a discussion about women in technology (and the sexism that often accompanies it).
 The subject, is, of course, nothing new, but has been getting more attention in recent months.
 We (not IT Freedom specifically, but everyone) have seen it in preschool age girls who are often praised more for their wardrobe than their aptitude for math, and we’ve seen it in women in the tech industry (though, very proud to say it, never at IT Freedom) whose credibility is questioned based on their gender alone.
 It’s something we take seriously and we wanted to continue the conversation, so we sat down with Raven Wiggins–IT Freedom’s talented, badass, and incredibly patient Helpdesk Technician–to get her perspective and personal experience on the topic.
 What Raven shared with us gave us some optimism and it’ll hopefully do the same for you.
 We also just wanted to give the world a little insight into Raven’s work.
 Read our whole conversation below:

 What other tech positions have you held throughout your life?
 How did you get into the tech industry?